 The Bread Kitchen believes people matter.
-We work in Great Yarmouth to provide support and opportunities to young people in order to help them to change their own lives.
+We work in Great Yarmouth to provide support and opportunities to local people in order to help them to change their own lives.
 We encourage people to raise their aspirations, undertake volunteering, work towards achieving relevant qualifications and strive towards community involvement, employability and independent living.

 Meet the team . . . . .